wheatsnackbread/mybook/_sources/index.md

 # Welcome!

 I'm Ray, and welcome to my site.
-This page serves as a hub for all of my writing that I wish to share with you.
+This page serves as a general 'about me' page as well as a hub for some resources I'd like to share with you.

+You can also find me on [LinkedIn](https://www.linkedin.com/in/raymondcrwang/) and [Instagram](https://www.instagram.com/raycwang).

 To start exploring, check out this table of contents.

 ```{tableofcontents}